-It is the policy of the School District of Neillsville that no person may be denied participation in, be denied the benefits of, or be discriminated against in any curricular, co-curricular, pupil service, recreational or other program or activity on the basis of the person's sex, race, religion, national origin, ancestry, creed, pregnancy, marital or parental status, color, sexual orientation, or physical, mental, emotional, or learning disability or handicap as required by section 118.13, Wis.
+It is the policy of the School District of Neillsville that no person may be denied participation in, be denied the benefits of, or be discriminated against in any curricular, co-curricular, student service, recreational or other program or activity on the basis of the person's sex, race, religion, national origin, ancestry, creed, pregnancy, marital or parental status, color, sexual orientation, or physical, mental, emotional, or learning disability or handicap as required by section 118.13, Wis.
 Stats.
-This policy also prohibits discrimination as defined by Title IX of the Education Amendments of 1972 (sex), Title VI of the Civil Rights Act of 1964 (race and national origin), and Section 504 of the Rehabilitation Act of 1973, which prohibits discrimination on the basis of disabilities.
+This policy also prohibits discrimination as defined by Title IX, Title VI of the Civil Rights Act of 1964, and Section 504 of the Rehabilitation Act of 1973.